Hugo4IT/PygameUILib/README.md

 #### Please go to bottom of the page for progress info
 A simple, fast GUI solution for Pygame

-For submissions of ideas/elements, Please contact [Hugo van de Kuilen](mailto:hugo.vandekuilen1234567890@gmail.com)
+For progress info or submissions of ideas/elements, click [Here](https://trello.com/b/9dwC0kAZ/pygameuilib-pygameanimationlib)

 ## How to use:
 - Download this repo